What is orthostatic hypotension?

 - Shock or organ failure if blood pressure stays too low.

-- Stroke or heart disease caused by fluctuations in blood pressure.
+- Stroke or heart disease from fluctuations in blood pressure.

 If you’re prone to orthostatic hypotension, these steps can reduce symptoms: